Modern Greek — beginners | Stage 2 | Planning to Teach | Subject Operational Information | 2021

 - Section III: Writing in Modern Greek (20 marks).

-The length of the written examination is 2½ hours, plus 10 minutes' reading time.
+The length of the written examination is 160 minutes.

 Refer to the subject outline for details of the examination requirements.